V-Sekai/manuals/decisions/20240615-what-is-mesh-transformers.md

-# Proposed: Explain the concept of Mesh Transformers
+# Draft: Explain the concept of Mesh Transformers

 ## The Context